GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ### Configure the Client Application

-- Client application must have a valid ssl cert, so the url includes: `https://`
+- Client application must have a valid ssl cert, so the URL includes: `https://`

-- The client host name should be a valid `hostname`(FQDN), not localhost or an IP Address.
-You can configure the host name by adding the following entry in the host file.
+- The client hostname should be a valid `hostname`(FQDN), not a localhost or an IP address.
+You can configure the hostname by adding the following entry in the host file:

     **Linux**